Paulina004/Gen-AI-Promp-Eng-Exercises/MY-REPORT.md

 - **2** (Poor): Very broad, lacks structure, minimal details relevant to the use case.
 - **1** (Very Poor): Irrelevant or nonsensical response.

+> [!NOTE]
+> All results from each prompt technique & model run were logged in a CSV file, which can be found in the repo.

 ---